Endless Summer Project

 (Following The Australian Sun)

 Australian climate does not really have four European or North American style seasons, except perhaps Tasmania.
 Aboriginal culture incorporates five to seven seasons.
 Some places just have the wet and the dry.
 There is always someplace in the sun somewhere in Australia.
 The classic Australian summer can sometimes be unpleasantly scorching hot, which is why so many flock to the beaches.
 Many days in Australian spring and autumn would be called summer elsewhere.
-This project seeks to follow that summer light and feel.
+This project seeks to follow that summer light and feel but following climatic hints in the indigenous people's calanders of each region.